Chile looks for way forward after rejecting new constitution

 Although rejection had been expected in Sunday’s plebiscite, the almost 24-point margin was a shocking repudiation of a document that was three years in the making and had been promoted as a democratic effort to replace the constitution imposed by Gen. Augusto Pinochet 41 years ago.

-The constitution, written by a convention split equally between male and female delegates, characterized Chile as a plurinational state, established autonomous Indigenous territories and prioritized the environment and gender parity.
+The constitution, written by a convention split equally between male and female delegates, characterized Chile as a plurinational state, would have established autonomous Indigenous territories and prioritized the environment and gender parity.

 With 99.9% of the votes counted, the rejection camp led by 61.9% to 38.1% and turnout was heavy, with voting mandatory.